hbs-rcs/hbsgrid-docs/docs/commandline.md

 GPUs on the HBSGrid are currently accessible **by request only**.
 To request access, please use our [online form](https://forms.office.com/pages/responsepage.aspx?id=Tlb9CUK_IUOPLbjkgvhjXMoIB6PHisBIlawtyGb7ibhUNTJJOERNR1pNRzUzS0g4WkZKWjNHVjBTSy4u).

-To submit a GPU job, you must use the `gpu` queue.
-You must also explicitly specify gpu options; using a single dash for the default settings as shown in the example below is sufficient for many use cases.
+To submit a GPU job, you must use the `gpu` queue (for batch jobs) or the `gpu_int` queue (for interactive jobs).
+You must also explicitly specify GPU options; using a single dash for the default settings as shown in the example below is sufficient for many use cases.

 For example,